 The Preferred Trust Units are redeemable on demand by Birchcliff.
 For each Preferred Trust Unit redeemed by Birchcliff, the redemption price will be equal to the redemption proceeds received by the Trust from the Limited Partnership with respect to a redemption by the Trust of a corresponding unit of the Limited Partnership that was acquired by the Trust with the proceeds the Trust received from the issuance of such Preferred Trust Unit.
 Payment of the redemption price by the Trust is limited to an aggregate maximum amount of \$10,000 in cash in respect of all redemptions per calendar month, unless the trustees of the Trust determine a greater amount.
-Any portion of the redemption price in excess of such cash amount (the "Balance") will be repaid through the Trust's issuance of redemption notes ("Redemption Note") and/or distribution, in specie, of Trust property.
+Any portion of the redemption price in excess of such cash amount (the "Balance") will be repaid through the Trust's issuance of redemption notes ("Redemption Note")

+and/or distribution, in specie, of Trust property.
 Redemption Notes shall be due and payable on or prior to the fifth anniversary of the date of issuance.

-As at December 31, 2020, the Corporation determined the Securities had a fair value of \$1.8 million (December 31, 2019 - \$4.4 million).
-Birchcliff recorded a loss on investment of \$2.6 million during 2020 (2019 - \$5.6 million).
-Birchcliff did not receive any dividend distributions in respect to the Securities in 2020 (2019 - \$0.6 million).
+As at December 31, 2021, the Corporation's investments primarily consisted of Securities that had a fair value of \$8.2 million (December 31, 2020 - \$1.8 million).
+Birchcliff recorded a gain on investment of \$6.4 million during 2021 compared to a loss on investment of \$2.6 million during 2020.
+Birchcliff did not receive any dividend distributions in respect to the Securities in 2021 or 2020.

-7. REVOLVING TERM CREDIT FACILITIES
+6. REVOLVING TERM CREDIT FACILITIES

-The components of the Corporation's Credit Facilities include:
+The components of the Corporation's credit facilities include:

-As at December 31, (\$000s) 2020 2019 Syndicated credit facility 727,645 593,557 Working capital facility 4,958 17,926 Drawn revolving term credit facilities 732,603 611,483 Unamortized deferred financing fees (1,231) (2,306) Revolving term credit facilities 731,372 609,177
+As at December 31, (\$000s) 2021 2020 Syndicated credit facility 477,958 727,645 Working capital facility 26,630 4,958 Drawn revolving term credit facilities 504,588 732,603 Unamortized deferred financing fees (3,718) (1,231) Revolving term credit facilities 500,870 731,372

-At December 31, 2020, the aggregate principal amount of the Corporation's Credit Facilities was \$1.0 billion with maturity dates of May 11, 2022 which were comprised of: (i) an extendible revolving syndicated term credit facility (the "Syndicated Credit Facility") of \$900 million; and (ii) an extendible revolving working capital facility (the "Working Capital Facility") of \$100 million.
-Birchcliff has outstanding \$4.2 million in letters of credit at December 31, 2020.
-The letters of credit reduces the amount available under the Working Capital Facility from \$100 million to approximately \$95.8 million.
+At December 31, 2021, the aggregate principal amount of the Corporation's credit facilities was \$850.0 million with maturity dates of May 11, 2024 which were comprised of: (i) an extendible revolving syndicated term credit facility (the "Syndicated Credit Facility") of \$750.0 million; and (ii) an extendible revolving working capital facility (the "Working Capital Facility") of \$100.0 million (collectively, the "Credit Facilities.")
+Birchcliff has outstanding \$4.2 million in letters of credit at December 31, 2021.
+The letters of credit reduce the amount available under the Working Capital Facility from \$100.0 million to approximately \$95.8 million.